mie-lab/congestion-and-grid-overload/README.md

 # Congestion and Grid Overload

-This repository contains the code accompanying our paper "Quantifying the impacts of non-recurrent congestion on workplace EV charging infrastructures".
+This repository contains the code accompanying our paper "**Quantifying the impacts of non-recurrent congestion on workplace EV charging infrastructures**",.
 The codebase includes a Cell Transmission Model (CTM) implemented in Fortran and a Python pipeline that interfaces with the ACM simulator.

 ## Repository Contents